 There's continuous development and investment into the university.
 The Liberty Building is impressive and it is nice to have a 'hub' - a real community feel.
-In my role as LawSoc President I'm working with the Head of School to bring a new form of common area to the school.
+In my role as LawSoc President I've worked with the Head of School to bring a new common area to the school.

 Have you been involved in extra-curricular activities, such as societies, summer placements etc?
 How have these enhanced your experience at the university?

 In my final year I was elected as President of the Law Society.
 The Society prides itself on providing a full university experience.
 The seventeen committee members strives to bring the best of both worlds to its members – career development balanced with a bursting social calendar.

 The society works with over 30 sponsors placing it in a strong financial position and improving the quality of the events it provides.
 Joining LawSoc provides students with increased exposure to global and local law firms.
 The pinnacle of the careers calendar is the Annual Careers Dinner, where representatives from different firms and chambers have their own table.
 The Academic Academy, comprising of Negotiating, Debating and Mooting, engages with over 250 students and has seen the Society compete in various external competitions.

 The social calendar consists of a range of events, including: club nights, theatre trips, European city breaks, bowling and international buffet nights.
 In collaboration with the School of Law the Society also holds an annual ‘Laws Got Talent’ event, celebrating the talent within the School.